sparna-git/Sparnatural/docs/index.md

 - [How-to configure in OWL](how-to-configure-owl/How-to-configure-Sparnatural.md) : a detailled documentation for configuring Sparnatural in an OWL spreadsheet (that is converted into a OWL configuration file).
 This is deprecated and now replaced by the SHACL configuration guide.
 - [Configure in OWL using Protégé](OWL-based-configuration.md) : a reference page of all useful OWL axioms and annotations to configure Sparnatural with OWL
-- [Configure datasources in OWL](OWL-based-configuration-datasources.md) : a reference page of all included datasources and how-to write your own datasource

 #### 3.3 Advanced configuration